deanbart/BankAccountApplication/README.md

 Parses CSV files containing banking information - generating Account objects according to two different types (Savings & Checking accounts).
 Program will use an interface to determine the base interest rate for banking accounts.

+Account Numbers consist of (11 digits: begin with 1 ( for savings account ) or 2 ( for checking account), last two digits of SSN, unique 5 digit number and random 3 digit number)

 Account Methods:

 -deposit(), withdraw(), transfer(), showInfo()